jegapriyaadhavan/Portfolio/README.md

-# Portfolio
-Build a Portfolio
+# Build a Portfolio
 I have build a responsive website that will display images. links and description.
 This is my first portfolio project.

-Files Included
+# Files Included

-    index.html
+* index.html
-    main.css in css folder
+* main.css in css folder
-    Gruntfile.js
+* Gruntfile.js
-    img folder
+* img folder
-    dist folder
+* dist folder
-    package.json
+* package.json